coopbri/halo/README.md

 ├── e2e-common/     # Shared config for package e2e tests
 ├── packages/       # Source for the Halo server, admin-ui & plugin packages ├── scripts/
-    ├── changelog/  # Scripts used to generate the changelog based on the git history ├── codegen/    # Scripts used to generate TypeScript code from the GraphQL APIs ├── docs/       # Scripts used to generate documentation markdown from the source
+    ├── codegen/    # Scripts used to generate TypeScript code from the GraphQL APIs ├── docs/       # Scripts used to generate documentation markdown from the source
 ```